 5. White beaked dolphins.

-Harbour porpoises are found all over Europe, right the way up in large rivers even.
+Harbour porpoises are found all over Europe, even up in large rivers!
 They deserve a place here for many reasons, but these charismatic creatures have a place in our hearts due to their playfulness, just like their cousins the dolphins.
 They are trickier to photograph because they are much shyer, but it makes seeing them an even bigger reward when we do.

 7. Arctic Terns.

-These loud sea birds see more sun than almost any other animal as they have a really long migratory route, travelling over 70,000km annually.
-A lot of effort but it means they get to see two summers a year!
+These loud sea birds see more sun than almost any other animal in the world as they have a really long migratory route, travelling over 70,000km annually.
+A lot of effort, but it means they get to see two summers a year!
 When they are fishing they look like a cloud of white because they fly so closely together, diving down to feed.
+Sometimes they get attacked by our largest bird of prey, the white-tailed eagle.

 8. Minke Whales.